AlexFirst404/DiscordStatPlugin/README.md

 ```
 ## License

-This project is licensed under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) License.
+This project is licensed under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) License

 You are free to use, modify, and share this code **for non-commercial purposes only**, as long as you give proper credit to **AlexFirst404**.